MicrosoftDocs/WSL/WSL/troubleshooting.md

   - global DNS suffixes
   - supplemental DNS suffixes
   - per-interface DNS suffixes
-If DNS encryption (DoH, DoT) is enabled on Windows, encryption will be applied to DNS queries from WSL.
+  - if DNS encryption (DoH, DoT) is enabled on Windows, encryption will be applied to DNS queries from WSL.
 If users want to enable DoH, DoT inside Linux, they need to disable DNS tunneling.
-- DNS queries from Docker containers (either Docker Desktop or native Docker running in WSL) will bypass DNS tunneling - i.e. DNS tunneling cannot be leveraged to apply host DNS settings and policies to Docker DNS traffic
+- DNS queries from Docker containers (either Docker Desktop or native Docker running in WSL) will bypass DNS tunneling - i.e. DNS tunneling cannot be leveraged to apply host DNS settings and policies to Docker DNS traffic.
 - Docker Desktop has its own way (different from DNS tunneling) of applying host DNS settings and policies to DNS queries from Docker containers.

 The following 2 experimental WSL configurations can be used to customize DNS tunneling: